specialunderwear/robotlegs-dungdungdung/README.rst

             {
                 var children:Array = childList.addChildrenTo(this);
                 // do some alignment on the children, you have them in an array.
+                // ...

+                // when you are done with the childList, null it so the objects
+                // can be garbage collected.
+                childList = null;
             }
         }
     }